• HOME

 Make sure you have your pilot certificate, government ID, current medical, and log book with associated endorsements.
 You can save some time during the test and review the pilot bill of rights found here.
 When we meet, you will be signing that you have read it.
 Have your IACRA login information available for the test.
 You will have to login at least once to finalize your application.

 Although the test is not a race to answer the questions quickly or give your presentation quickly, keep in mind in the real world that you will be limited to the time you have to teach your student.
 They may have only scheduled you for a 30-60 minute ground.
 With this in mind, it's important that your presentations are well presented and easy to understand.
 This is best accomplished with visual presentations such as slides, illustrations, cockpit posters etc. You are allowed to use your lessons plans.
 I do not mind you using lesson plans from 3rd party sources, however ensure you are proficient using them and that they apply to the aircraft and equipment we are conducting the test in.
 I would encourage you to practice your lessons with other pilots to ensure you are proficient with your lesson plans.
+This is one of the primary reasons I am seeing unsatisfactory tests.
+Your presentation should be fluid and well organized.
+This is often the result of not practicing your lessons verbally with an audience or even by yourself.
+If you just sit at a desk and go over it in your head, this often does not transition well to giving the lesson to me.

 Powered by